iVeia/meta-iveia/README.md

 # meta-iveia

-The meta-iveia Yocto BSP layer provides support for iVeia Atlas SoMs and carriers.
+The meta-iveia Yocto BSP layer provides support for iVeia Atlas SoMs and carriers.  meta-iveia uses the Yocto layered approach on top of the meta-xilinx layer, which itself is built on top of the Poky reference design.

+The Yocto build process is self contained, therefore Xilinx build tools do not need to be installed.

 # Supported Boards/Machines

 iVeia Mainboard SoMs (`MACHINE`) supported by this layer:
+- atlas-iii-z8 (PN 00104)
+- atlas-ii-z8ev (PN 00127)
 - atlas-ii-z8-hp (PN 00122)

 iVeia IO boards (`IVIO`) supported by this layer:
-- a3i0-aurora (PN 00100)
+- a3io-aurora (PN 00100)
+- io-captiva (PN 00074)

 # Building